nchiu/RollingDigitsLabel/README.md

 ### In Interface Builder

-Drag a new view on to the canvas and set its class and module in the Identity inspector.
+Drag a new UIView on to the canvas and set its class and module in the Identity inspector.
 ![Interface Builder configuration](/Images/ibCustomClass.png)

 ## Configuration